The Anita B. Stude Principal Dancer

 Born in Osaka, Japan, Nozomi Iijima trained at Soda Ballet School in Japan and at Houston Ballet's Ben Stevenson Academy.

 She joined the company in 2008 as an apprentice after being in Houston Ballet II.
 She rose through the ranks as demi soloist in 2013, soloist in 2014, and first soloist in 2017.
 She was promoted to principal in March 2019 after dancing the title role in Stanton Welch’s Sylvia.
-She has danced such principal roles as the Snow Queen and the Sugar Plum Fairy in The Nutcracker, Odette/Odile in Swan Lake and as Princess Badr al-Budar in David Bintley's Aladdin in 2014.
+She has danced such principal roles as the Snow Queen and the Sugar Plum Fairy in The Nutcracker, Odette/Odile in Swan Lake and as Princess Badr al-Budar in Sir David Bintley's Aladdin in 2014.
 In May 2014, she performed the leading female role in the climactic pas de deux of William Forsythe's In the middle, somewhat elevated.
 In 2013, she created the leading female role in the world premiere of Stanton Welch's The Rite of Spring.
-She has also created roles in Garrett Smith's Return and in Mr. Welch's Sons de l'âme (Sounds of the Soul), both in 2013.
+She has also created roles in Garrett Smith's Return and in Stanton Welch's Sons de L'âme (Sounds of the Soul), both in 2013.
 She danced Sons de L'âme (The Chopin Dance Project) on tour with pianist Lang Lang and the Company at the famousThéâtre des Champs-Élysées in Paris, France in October 2013.
 In 2018 Welch created the pas de deux role in Act 3 of his world premiere of Just on Ms. Iijima, a commission from Jacob’s Pillow.
 The same year she toured with the Company to Dubai, UAE to perform Odette/Odile in Stanton Welch’s Swan Lake.
 For the Company’s 50th anniversary in 2019, Ms. Iijima was featured in an original role for Chinese choreographer Disha Zhang’s first American ballet commission Elapse.

 "Nozomi Iijima is the pocket-sized wonder of Houston Ballet.
 Don't let her tiny frame fool you, Iijima knows how to take up space, whether it be on the ground in artistic director Stanton Welch's jittery Divergence or the air space of his exotic Tu Tu....Her exacting quickness makes her an ideal Stanton Welch ballerina."